Pritamneeviq57/ai-agent/SCHEDULED_WORKFLOW.md

 ## API Endpoints

 ### `GET/POST /process` (Main Endpoint)
-- **Purpose:** Fetches meetings from Graph API (last 1 day), fetches transcripts for all meetings, and processes those without existing summaries
+- **Purpose:** Fetches all Teams meeting transcriptions from the last 1 day to now from Graph API (using user ID).
+If transcriptions are available, checks if summary exists - if yes, skips; if not, generates summary and sends email.
 - **Auth:** Requires API key (if `CRON_API_KEY` is set)
 - **Returns:**
   ```json